 Ann Mullen, director of tutoring, holds a B.A. in German from Iowa State University and education credentials from the University of South Dakota.
 She is the Vice President at a women’s health technology company in Washington, DC, where she has overseen health education communications and managed client relationships for over 18 years.
 She has recently returned to her teaching roots and is teaching German in Prince William County Schools and English as Second Language as a volunteer to adults.

-Claire Alexa, elementary teacher and after-school instructor, is a graduate from the University of Dayton and holds a BS Degree in Early Childhood Education.
+Claire Alexa, elementary teacher, is a graduate from the University of Dayton and holds a B.S. in Early Childhood Education.
 Ms. Alexa enthusiastically assists Siena's college counselor with the high school internship program and coaches the middle school girls' basketball team.
 In addition to teaching at Siena, she works as a Summer Camp Coordinator at Our Lady of Good Counsel, serving campers ages 5-14 years old.
 She facilitates with the pre-planning and prep work regarding camp, including the structure of the day, enrollment of campers, and assists the camp staff as needed.
 Why I Teach At Siena: because our students deserve to have a safe learning environment where they can be themselves, be confident, and have a voice.

 Elizabeth Augustine, reading department chair, was previously a reading teacher for students with language-based learning disabilities.
 Prior to teaching, she was a programmer with AT&T Corporation and an import/export coordinator for a Japanese trading company.
 Ms. Augustine holds a B.A. in English literature from Rutgers College and a certificate in computer programming from The Chubb Institute.